Skip to main content

 Farmington's bookstore options are more limited than those of Taos or Santa Fe, which reflects its character as a working industrial city rather than a tourist destination.
 There are used bookstores that serve the general reading public, and the local library system does what it can.
 But the Four Corners lacks the rare book infrastructure that exists in the more tourist-heavy parts of the state — there's no dedicated antiquarian dealer nearby, no auction house with Southwest specialization.

-That gap is precisely where I operate.
+That gap is worth understanding before you sell.
 When a petroleum engineer's estate needs to liquidate a technical library, or a longtime Farmington family disperses a collection that includes early Navajo ethnographies and trading post references, there's no local buyer capable of evaluating the material properly.
-The nearest specialist dealers are in Albuquerque, Santa Fe, or Durango — and most of them handle only a narrow slice of what these collections contain.
+The nearest specialist dealers are in Albuquerque, Santa Fe, or Durango — and most of them handle only a narrow slice of what these collections contain, so it pays to know which titles justify shipping or a trip to a specialist.

 I'm Josh Eldred.
 This is what I do.